JonJagger/cyber-dojo/readme.txt

 What will work and what won't work
 ==================================
-Initial filesets for seven languages are provided: C, C++, C#, Java, Python, Perl and Ruby.
+Initial filesets for eight languages are provided: C, C++, C#, Java, Python, Perl, Php, and Ruby.
 Whether you will be able to compile successfully in any of these languages of course depends on whether these languages are installed on your CyberDojo server or not.
 Ubuntu comes with built-in support for C, C++, Python, Perl and you need Ruby for the CyberDojo server itself.
 I installed support for Java as follows
 >sudo apt-get install sun-java6-sdk
 (when asked, press tab to select ok, and hit enter to continue) I installed support for C# as follows
 >sudo apt-get install mono-gmcs
 >sudo apt-get install nunit-console
+I installed support for Php as follows
+>sudo apt-get install php-pear
+>sudo pear channel-discover pear.phpunit.de
+>sudo pear channel-discover pear.symfony-project.com
+>sudo pear install phpunit/PHPUnit
+I also had to edit /etc/php5/conf.d/mcrypt.ini
+So first line reads
+; configuration for php MCrypt module instead of
+# configuration for php MCrypt module